What Are Egress Windows?

-There are several types of windows that work well for basements and satisfy building code requirements.
+There are several kinds of windows that work well for basements and satisfy building code requirements.

 Casement windows are a good option for not a lot of wall space.
-These windows work like a door, swinging free to provide an ample opening.
+These windows operate like a door, swinging free to provide an ample opening.

 Casement windows open by rotating a handle.
-Pella® casement windows incorporate a crank that folds away.
+Pella® casement windows feature a crank that folds away.
 That way, the crank won't disrupt window treatments.

 This window must have at least 8 square feet of net opening.

 Sliding windows open by pushing the sash from left to right.
-Some Pella models have extra-durable tandem nylon rollers.
+Some Pella models include extra-durable tandem nylon rollers.
 These rollers deliver even smoother operation.